leedahee/research-analysis/README.md

 ### Inter-rater reliability
 To assess inter-rater reliability we measured agreement on the number of PSD codes in each study using a two-way mixed, absolute, single-measures intra-class correlation (ICC) statistic.
 After coding was completed independently for about half of the studies agreement was in the excellent range at 92.1%.

+###### reference : Hallgren K. A. (2012).
+Computing Inter-Rater Reliability for Observational Data: An Overview and Tutorial.
+Tutorials in quantitative methods for psychology, 8(1), 23-34.